ravi-rtb/DLS_KZJ_LOCOS/README.md

 This app is a great start.
 If your needs grow, here are some ways it could be expanded:

-1.  **Data Visualization**: Add charts and graphs (e.g., using a library like Recharts) to visualize failure rates, component issues, or schedule frequencies.
+1.  **Data Visualization**: Add more charts and graphs to visualize failure rates, component issues, or schedule frequencies.
 2.  **Advanced Filtering**: Add filters to narrow down schedules or failures by date range, type of failure, etc.
 3.  **Data Export**: Add a button to export the displayed data to a CSV file.
 4.  **Backend/Database**: If the data in the Google Sheet becomes too large and slow to load, the next step would be to move the data into a proper database and build a simple backend API (e.g., using Python with Flask or FastAPI) to serve the data to the frontend.
 This would make the app much faster and more powerful.